rabbitmq/rabbitmq-server/deps/rabbitmq_cli/DESIGN.md

  * `rabbitmq-diagnostics` - `:diagnostics`

-This environment is extended by plugins `:scopes` environment variables, but cannot be overriden.
+This environment is extended by plugins `:scopes` environment variables, but cannot be overridden.
 Plugins scopes can override each other, so should be used with caution.

 So all the commands in the `RabbitMQ.CLI.Ctl.Commands` namespace will be available